rosscdh/toolkit/toolkit/api/README.md

 /matters/:slug/activity/ (GET) - these are created within the system and as part of the system flows
     Allow the [lawyer,customer] user to list activity related to a matter

+/matters/:slug/todo/ (GET) - a compiled set of items assigned to the viewing user
+    Allow [lawyer,customer] user to list todo items within a matter

 Matter Items
 ============